 Freehold improvements 10 years

 Leasehold improvements 7 years

 Office equipment 5 years

 Computers 4 years

+Right use of Assets 4 years

 Capital work in progress is stated at cost.
 When completed, they are transferred to the appropriate property and equipment category and depreciated in accordance with the Company's policies.